-The Achilles tendon is the most powerful tendon in the human body.
-It connects the backs of your calf muscles to your heel bone and enables movement in the ankle.
+The Achilles tendon is the most powerful tendon in the body.
+It connects the back of your calf muscle to your heel bone and enables movement in the ankle.

-Achilles tendinitis is an overuse injury of this tendon and is most common in runners who have suddenly increased the intensity or duration of their runs.
-It’s also common in middle-aged people who play sports regularly.
+Achilles tendinitis is a common overuse injury of the achilles tendon and is most common in runners who have suddenly increased the intensity or duration of their runs.
+We also commonly see this in middle-aged adults who continue to play sports regularly.

 More severe pain may occur after prolonged running, stair-climbing, or sprinting.